 Under normal conditions and with server.setsendtimeoutpolicy()’s waitFor parameter set to WAIT_TIL_SENT, agent.send() will appear asynchronous: the call returns when the data enters the buffer and this occurs very quickly.
 However, it’s important to remember that agent.send() is not asynchronous, and will block until the data is written into the buffer or the timeout period elapses.

-For information on dealing with ‘no handler for device.send()’ errors, see this troubleshooting note.
+For information on dealing with ‘no handler for device.send()’ errors, please see this troubleshooting note.

 The following code uses agent.send() in the device code’s ping() function to transmit a ‘ping’ message to the agent.